tansey/pycfr/README.md

 - test_cfr.py - Tests the CFR minimizer functionality by running it on half-street Kuhn poker and Leduc poker.
 WARNING: Leduc poker is slow due to the size of the game.

 - test_cscfr.py - Tests the Chance Sampling (CS) CFR minimizer functionality by running it on half-street Kuhn poker and Leduc poker.

-WARNING: Leduc poker is slow due to the size of the game.
+- test_oscfr.py - Tests the Outcome Sampling (OS) CFR minimizer functionality by running it on half-street Kuhn poker and Leduc poker.

 - test_pcscfr.py - Tests the Public Chance Sampling (PCS) CFR minimizer functionality by running it on half-street Kuhn poker and Leduc poker.
-WARNING: Leduc poker is slow due to the size of the game.

 Note the tests are intended to be run from the main directory, e.g. `python test/test_gametree.py`.
 They make some assumptions about relative paths when importing modules and loading and saving files.